Dive in to the detail with our support guides.

 Everything else

-All the rules from Scenario 1 above apply to you once you move in.
-If you are living in an HMO and have a fixed-term contract, its fixed-term nature disappears.
 If the landlord writes to you and says they intend to use "Ground 4A", the landlord will have to give you four months' notice to evict you between June and September.
 You will also gain the right to exit the contract if you give them two months' notice.

-3. You haven't signed anything by commencement date
+3. You haven't signed a tenancy yet

 The summer eviction rule (Ground 4A) applies on the normal terms: